Manager: Neil Harris

 Adam Barrett joined Millwall in March 2017 as a First Team Development Coach to assist Neil Harris and David Livermore.

-As such, the defender brings a wealth of experience to The Den and will look to bed in to his new role in the 2017/18 campaign.
+As such, the experienced ex-defender brings a wealth of experience to The Den.

 Goalkeeping Coach: Lee Turner